smolkov/wmnet/.github/ISSUE_TEMPLATE.md

-Hello, and thanks for opening a new issue about Rocket!
+Hello, and thanks for opening a new issue about WQMS!

 Before opening your issue, we ask that you search through existing issues and pull requests to see if your bug report, concern, request, or comment has